We worked on designing a

 was hurt in the blaze but it was a major setback for

-oversees the creation of OAC.
+creation of OAC.

 In 2007, we moved operations to beautiful Brant County, Ontario, along the picturesque Grand River.
 I set out, with valuable input from our team and our readers, to redesign the look of OAC to mark our 10th anniversary.